Bolt3D: Generating 3D Scenes in Seconds: Experiments

 \section{Experiments}

-Generative methods are best evaluated qualitatively, so we begin our experiments with presenting the results of our method in~\cref{fig:qualitative_results}.
-In addition, \textbf{we encourage the reader to view the videos and interactive visualizations in the supplementary material}.
-We present high-quality reconstructions on a wide range of inputs.
+We begin our experiments with presenting the results of our method in~\cref{fig:qualitative_results}, and we encourage the reader to view the videos and interactive visualizations on the project website which include high-quality reconstructions on a wide range of inputs.

 Our experiments are divided into 4 sections.
 First, we illustrate that modeling ambiguity using a generative model is crucial for few-view reconstruction by evaluating against state-of-the-art regression-based approaches.
 Second, we show that our approach for modeling ambiguity outperforms recent approaches for feed-forward 3D generation from few input images.
 Third, we evaluate the speed-quality trade-off between state-of-the-art optimization-based methods and our method.
 Finally, we analyze the Geometry VAE and show its crucial role in the performance of our method.
 For Geometry VAE and gaussian decoder ablations we refer to the supplement.